skjdghsdjgsdj/babypod-software/README.md

 - If the Wi-Fi connection fails at startup

 Offline is deactivated (device goes back online):
-- By unchecking "Offline" in the user settings, which will then immediately replay events
+- By unchecking "Offline" in the user settings and once all buffered events replay successfully
 - If the RTC was never set.
 You'll need to reboot the BabyPod for it to try an RTC sync again.
 - If the required hardware for offline isn't found or fails to initialize